Laneway Suites

 The financial case for a laneway suite rests on two legs: rental income during your ownership and increased property value when you sell.
 Understanding both is essential to evaluating whether this investment makes sense for your specific situation.

-On the rental side, Toronto's chronic housing shortage means well-designed laneway suites attract strong tenants quickly and hold their rents well.
-Location matters as much as it does for any rental.
-A laneway suite in Leslieville, Roncesvalles, or Bloor West Village will command meaningfully more than one in a lower-demand part of the city.
+On the rental side, Toronto's chronic housing shortage means well-designed laneway suites tend to attract strong tenants and hold their rents well.
+Newly built laneway suites may be exempt from Ontario's annual rent-increase guideline, because units first occupied for residential purposes after November 15, 2018 can qualify for the post-2018 rent-control exemption.
+Other Residential Tenancies Act requirements still apply, including proper notice and the timing of any rent increase, so confirm the status of your specific unit before relying on the exemption.
+Location matters as much as it does for any rental: a laneway suite in Leslieville, Roncesvalles, or Bloor West Village will typically command meaningfully more than one in a lower-demand part of the city.
+Rent figures on this page are illustrative; price your suite against current rental comparables in your neighbourhood.

 The full list of as-of-right parameters is below.
 Your design must satisfy all of them to qualify for the streamlined path.